 From Frankenstein to Ex-Machina, we’ve long been fascinated by the idea of scientifically creating life-forms that not only look like us, but can also think like us, with the ultimate goal of developing emotional intelligence.

-We seek the idea of creating something that we will suit our needs and desires, but without losing the connection, which enables us to relate to it.
+We seek the idea of creating something that we can mould to suit our needs and desires, but without losing the connection which enables us to relate to it.
 This fantasy, which has been represented many times in films and books, is now becoming a reality.
 But is it something we should even be considering?

 During the 2016 Web Summit, Ben Goertzel from Hanson Robotics and Andra Keay from Silicon Valley Robotics had a debate on the ethical implications surrounding the topic, ‘Robots should look and act like people’.
 Is what’s achievable the right thing to do?
 Where are the limits when we start producing machines that could potentially have feelings?
 Where is the line between human and machine?